lublak/typst-echarm-package/README.md

 ### Apply Themes

-To use a theme specify in the `theme` parameter:
+To use a theme, specify it in the `theme` parameter:

 ```typst
   #echarm.render(theme: "dark", options: (...))